antonhensen81/OctoPrint-PanTilt/README.md

 Provides support for controlling two servos using GPIO so a pan tilt camera can be controlled.

 Based on https://github.com/Salandora/OctoPrint-PanTilt, but instead of calling a script it directly controls two GPIO pins.
+Also fixed a couple of issues and changed some parts I disliked.

 I used this [3D Print](https://www.thingiverse.com/thing:708819), but you can use any design that uses two servos.